Densely defined operator

 In mathematics – specifically, in operator theory – a densely defined operator or partially defined operator is a type of partially defined function.
 In a topological sense, it is a linear operator that is defined "almost everywhere".
 Densely defined operators often arise in functional analysis as operations that one would like to apply to a larger class of objects than those for which they a priori "make sense".

+A closed operator that is used in practice is often densely defined.